Most people probably don’t consider their life insurance policies when tax season rolls around. Perhaps they should.

 Of course, life insurance's primary function is to help protect loved ones in the event of your passing.
 But life insurance, in particular whole life insurance, can also help you and your beneficiaries manage tax consequences to a certain degree.

 The three advantages outlined here apply to whole life insurance and other permanent insurance policies.
-The first one applies to term insurance policies as well.
-(Learn more about different types of insurance .)
+The first one applies to term life insurance policies as well.
+(Learn more about different types of insurance)

 1. The death benefit is generally paid out income tax free.